BLCM/OpenBLCMM/README.md

   - New-version notification in-app
 - Rewrite other linked libraries w/ GPL versions
 - Don't include hotfix "name" in hotfix keys (or at least strip to alphanumeric)?
+- Memory monitor in main window?
+- About dialog improvements:
-- Add link/button to github in the about dialog
+  - Link/button to github
-- Add Java version in about dialog
+  - Report Java version
+  - Report data versions
+  - Report memory usage + config?
+Though if we have a memory counter on the main window then maybe that's beside the point
 - Needed testing:
   - Doublecheck all `*Action` functions, post-struct-and-dev-mode-removal
   - Doublecheck file saving -- there was a lot of autoexec stuff in there